DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 "This sword!?"

-Kay stared at the Code Holder in his hand.
+Kai stared at the Code Holder in his hand.
 That was the reason for it to be in Demon Graveyard?
 But one question remained.
 Why she kept the sword of Sid, whom she hated?